How the UK insurance landscape has changed over the last few years

 Digital integration with multiple services

 The healthcare sector provides a good example of how the insurance industry can use digitalisation to integrate its services with other industries.
 Take a patient suffering from a serious but manageable health condition.
 Unless this person is carefully monitored, they might need to be admitted to a hospital for long periods at a time.

 Connected technology alongside phone apps allows for monitoring symptoms and thus permits the health insurance provider to pick up on problems much sooner and send someone to the patient’s home before hospital admittance becomes necessary.
 Thus, the patient gets the treatment required and a claim is avoided.

 Smaller means more agile

 The buzzword here is ‘Insurtech’.
 It refers to the insurance start-ups whose aim is to embed themselves into customers’ lives.
 Companies like Anorak and Digital Insurance Group want to enhance the service range and, hence, customer satisfaction, by analysing available customer data.
-From open banking, for example, so that they can best evaluate gaps in coverage and recommend tailored products to respond to individual requirements.
+From open banking, for example, they can best evaluate gaps in coverage and recommend tailored products to respond to individual requirements.
 Smaller start-ups like Brolly are now in the beta stages of offering products like house insurance with innovative payment structures in a much more mobile-friendly way.